Betting tip WM2018: Netherlands - France

 A real intense game can be expected.
 Both teams were able to win their last game, but weren’t performing too well.
 Especially on offense France has more quality than the Dutch, that’s why we believe that the Deschamps-Eleven will be able to win.
 Our recommendation therefore: Tip 2.

-The last 8 results of France in detail
+The last 5 results of Frankreich in detail